Перейти к основному содержимому

 In response, Aleksander Mikhailovich suggested that those sitting in the audience look at the face of the Vladimir Icon of the Mother of God — projected for all to see — and discern whether or not the image contains emotion.

 “The subtraction of emotion will blow a lifeless hole in the image, whereas overdoing the emotion would turn the icon into a picture that would get on your nerves — sometimes that’s also useful, but not for church prayer.
 Now to transfigure emotion — that is high class work,” commented Kopirovskij.
-“In any case, when we look at the face of the Mother of God in the Vladimir icon, we understand that on the one hand she is infinitely far from us, while on the other hand she’s not so far at all.
+“In any case, when we look at the face of the Mother of God in the Vladimir icon attentively, we understand that on the one hand she is infinitely far from us, while on the other hand she’s not so far at all.
 And she’s looking at us.”

 The virtual tour began with Leonardo da Vinci’s “Last Supper”.
 Kopirovskij reminded the assembled crowd that this is a painting — not an icon, but a fresco in a dining hall.
 He suggested that this image be compared to later illustrations of the same event.
-On this example it becomes clear that a direct, linear path of historical evolution from icon to picture is barely noticeable, and the reverse, that icons and pictures do not “crowd each other out” — rather, in their depth they reveal their own certain kinship.
+On this example it becomes clear that a direct, linear path of historical evolution from icon to picture is barely noticeable, and the reverse, that the icon and the picture do not “crowd each other out” — rather, in their depth they reveal their own certain kinship.
 Even the terminology itself and the pre-designations of art criticism for the determination of one form or the other are known to be conditional, to some degree.

 “That which makes icons and paintings akin to each other is the living image made manifest,” summarized Yulia Aleshkova. “…and if an icon, or a painting, lacks this living manifestation, then it cannot be an icon — it is but a token or vestige that has left Reality behind.”